 Race in the Arts

-We are staging a play entitled “My Soul Looked Back and Wondered” written by Derek W. Scott.
+We worked with the Campus Theatre and staged a play entitled “My Soul Looked Back and Wondered” written by Derek W. Scott.
 This theatrical production is written in two acts.
-It centers on the African American experience in the United State of America.
+It centers on the African American experience in the United States of America.
 The play begins with the capture and sale of men and women of color during colonial times, and ends with the Rev. Martin L. King’s “Mountaintop” speech.
 Audiences will gain insight into the mindset of different African-American historical figures throughout the course of history.